marcopeg/marcopeg.github.io/content/posts/2020/0210-hasura-in-gitpod/hasura-in-gitpod.md

 me with incredible features almost day after day.

-Hasura provides a nice [30 seconds Heroku tutorial](https://docs.hasura.io/1.0/graphql/manual/getting-started/heroku-simple.html) which get you up and running with the famous hosting company.
+Hasura provides a nice [30 seconds Heroku tutorial](https://docs.hasura.io/1.0/graphql/manual/getting-started/heroku-simple.html) which gets you up and running with the famous hosting company.

-**But what if you want to just play with it in a fully discardable workspace?**
+> But what if you want to just play with it in a fully discardable workspace?

-## Docker to Rescue!
+## GitPod + Docker to Rescue!

-GitPod makes it easy to **customize your workspace** using a _YAML_ configuration file:
+GitPod makes it easy to [**customize your workspace**](https://www.gitpod.io/blog/gitpodify/) using a _YAML_ configuration file:

 ```yml